 There’s nothing a good nap can’t cure.

-A green out can be a scary experience at the time, but you can take preventative measures to make sure one never happens.
+A green out or a weed overdose can be a scary experience at the time, but you can take preventative measures to make sure one never happens.
 If you experience a lapse in judgment and it does manage to sneak in, know that you’ll be alright.
 All it takes is a bit of time, water and rest to start feeling better.